CCarrMcMahon/repo-essentials/README.md

 Enables access to the chat window in single-player mode by tricking the game into thinking you're in multiplayer.
 The chat window is normally disabled entirely in single player, but this patch allows you to open it and use it for command testing.

-**Note**: Text-to-speech functionality is not currently available as it would require significant modification to the game's networking layer.
+**Note:** Text-to-speech functionality is not currently available as it would require significant modification to the game's networking layer.
 This may be added in the future.

 ## Building